 Waiting Duration and Procedural Justice

 Waiting duration is an objective aspect of waiting; a more subjective – yet key – aspect of waiting is the sense of procedural justice regarding the wait.
-Queues that follow a First-Come-First-Served (FCFS) discipline are perceived as fair (Larson, 1987; Maister, 1985), while violations of the FCFS principle violate procedural justice and create a sense of unfairness (Groth & Gilliland, 2001; Rafaeli et al., 2002).
-Several forms of justice can play out in waiting (e.g., distributive justice and interactional justice; Cohen-Charash, & Spector, 2001).
-We suggest that most relevant to the study of waiting is procedural justice, as it refers to the decision rules by which resources are allocated (Lind & Tyler, 1988; Leventhal, 1980).
+Queues that follow a First-Come-First-Served (FCFS) discipline are perceived as fair [54, 55], while violations of the FCFS principle violate procedural justice and create a sense of unfairness [10, 36].
+Several forms of justice can play out in waiting [e.g., distributive justice and interactional justice; 56].
+We suggest that most relevant to the study of waiting is procedural justice, as it refers to the decision rules by which resources are allocated [57, 58].
 The policy that determines the next person to receive service determines the procedural justice of the queue.

 Waiting makes salient the process of prioritization, which is inherent to queues.
 When service is not based on the FCFS discipline, certain people are served before others in a typically non-transparent process.
 The context of our present research is hospital medical services, in which violations of the straightforward FCFS discipline are frequent due to emergencies or critical medical conditions that require preferential treatment, and as available resources often limit the extent to which FCFS can be followed.
-However, the people who wait in the queue are typically unaware of these constraints and, in their view, any violation of the 'default' FCFS order is likely to appear unjust.
-Indeed, people generally tend to focus on their own needs rather than on the needs of others (Schäfer, Wentura, & Frings, 2015), so any preferential treatment given to others is likely to be construed as hampering their own procedural justice.
+However, the people who wait in the queue are typically unaware of these constraints and, in their view, any violation of the ‘default’ FCFS order is likely to appear unjust.
+Indeed, people generally tend to focus on their own needs rather than on the needs of others [59], so any preferential treatment given to others is likely to be construed as hampering their own procedural justice.
 These effects are cumulative; in longer waiting durations, more opportunities accrue for the people waiting to identify or label violations of procedural justice in the queue.
 Thus, our second hypothesis connects the waiting duration to the perceptions of the procedural justice of the queue:

 Hypothesis 2: Waiting duration is negatively correlated with procedural justice during the wait, such that the longer the waiting duration the less the queue is perceived as procedurally just.